chartplotter

 This project is coded almost entirely with AI (Claude).
 It is an experiment in building a large, complex specification (IHO S-101) with AI, and a personal learning tool — not a certified or tested product.
 Do not rely on it for real-world navigation.

-chartplotter is a marine chart engine written in Go.
+chartplotter is a marine chart plotter: a Go application built around tile57, a native chart engine written in Zig.
 It turns official NOAA nautical charts into fast, offline map tiles that you can view in a web browser.

 The chart below is live — official NOAA charts of Annapolis, Maryland, running right here in your browser.
 Pan, zoom from the whole Chesapeake to the docks, and switch Day / Dusk / Night.
 It is the read-only widget build: static, embeddable, no server.

-It reads S-57 electronic navigational chart (ENC) cells, draws them with the S-101 Portrayal Catalogue — the modern IHO standard for how charts look — and writes the result to a single PMTiles archive of vector tiles.
+It reads S-57 electronic navigational chart (ENC) cells, draws them with the S-101 Portrayal Catalogue — the modern IHO standard for how charts look — and writes the result to PMTiles archives of vector tiles.
 A small web component built on MapLibre GL JS draws the chart.

 Goal